BrendanChing/NeatNotes/README.md

 ### Folders

-Allow the user to create folders, which would be shown on the homepage, that they could put notes in for better organisation.
+Allow the user to create folders which would be shown on the homepage that they could put notes in for better organisation.

 ## Technologies